 Like so many people alive today, I am living in a state of adjustments, transitioning from Eastern to Western culture, from being a single woman to a married one, and from being a student to a professional.
-These have raised the fundamental questions for me: Who am I?
+This has raised the fundamental questions for me: Who am I?
 What makes me who I am?
 What is the purpose of my life?
-Why can't I answer these questions?

 I use art as a way to examine and interpret the notion of the self, both personally and more broadly speaking.
 I am drawn to exploring the formation of my identity and confronting the traditional social values that come with it.
 I use my experience as a starting point to analyze the dynamic relationship and interdependence that exists between ‘an individual’ and ‘society.’
 I believe that no one is immune to the influences from their surrounding cultures and environments.

 Throughout my art practice, I use digital imagery, mixed media, photo-based sculptures, and site-specific installations to investigate the ways individuality is constructed and reassembled during the process of socialization metaphorically.
 Projection, moving reflections, the transparent prints of portraitures from me and the people who have significant influences on me are used to represent the dynamic interconnectedness and conflicts between the traditional social values which are transmitted to me and the concepts of myself that I have generated.